Hiking Forecast: Windy

 Hike and Watch a Sunset at Windy Hill Preserve in the South Bay

-Fall colors in mid-December?
-Autumn’s hues aren’t just hanging on, they’re fully showing off thanks to the big-leaf maples at Windy Hill Preserve in the South Bay.
+Autumn’s hues may not be in full swing but give it time and they'll be fully showing off thanks to the big-leaf maples at Windy Hill Preserve in the South Bay.
 We recommend a 6.2-mile loop that starts and finishes at one of the Skyline Boulevard staging areas (there are two staging areas within a mile of each other).
 The reason?
 You’ll end at the preserve’s namesake hill, where sunset views dazzle.

 If you park at the second staging area (about a half mile farther south from the first staging area on Skyline Boulevard) you’ll begin your hike on the Anniversary Trail and wind half a mile up Windy Hill before connecting to the Spring Ridge Trail.
 If you park at the first staging area, you’ll be at Spring Ridge Trail and begin an immediate descent on a wide dirt trail where the grassy hills roll all the way out to impressive views of the Diablo mountain range.